-This Consultation Report is organized into six chapters.
+This report is organized into five chapters.
 Following the Executive Summary, Chapter 2 provides the background of the GEMC project on sustainable finance.
 Chapter 3 includes an overview of the regulators' initiatives in emerging markets.
 Chapter 4 describes market trends and initiatives.
-Chapter 5 details the proposed GEMC recommendations (a list of the recommendations is found in the Appendix).
-Chapter 6 includes a list of specific questions that we encourage respondents to address.
+Chapter 5 details the GEMC recommendations (a list of the recommendations is found in the Appendix).